tommaier123/FlatShocker/README.md

 5. Take the PCB and gently remove the battery
 6. (Optional) for safety desolder the battery
 7. Desolder both springs originally used for charging.
 If you have trouble desoldering the big one you can alternatively cut it
-8. Connect thin wires to the pins where the springs were connected and feed them through the hole in the PCB
+8. Connect thin wires (e.g. 30AWG for wire wrapping) to the pins where the springs were connected and feed them through the hole in the PCB
 9. Check polarity (see picture): the big spring was negative and the small spring positive

     <img src="https://github.com/tommaier123/FlatShocker/blob/main/Pictures/PowerConnection.jpg" height="150"/>

 10. Connect to the USB port accordingly.
 The outer small gold contact on the side marked with **V** is positive
 11. (Optional) lightly sand the top side of the discs for better soldering and glue adhesion (might be unnecessary)
-12. Solder thicker wires to the stainless steel discs.
+12. Solder thicker wires (e.g. 22AWG) to the stainless steel discs.
 Keep the solder spot as thin as possible

     (I had some problems with flux, so I first put solder on the soldering tip, waited for the flux to burn off, then applied it to the disc)